NARobotics/2017/README.md

 In the (very) near future the Wiki tab will be populated will all kinds of goodies.
 That is where the official coding tutorial and all aditional resources will be stored.

-For now while things are still under construction, check out the projects tab and start thinking of things that need to be done/researched, if you have anything you want to put in the Wiki go right on ahead, and most importantly, correct my spelling misakes pl0x.
+For now while things are still under construction, check out the projects tab and start thinking of things that need to be done/researched.
+If you have anything you want to put in the Wiki, go right on ahead.
+And most importantly, help correct my spelling misakes pl0x.

 TL;DR - GitHub is super cool and you will learn to love it.